zhangsu/ccspec/README.md

 });
 ```

-Example groups can be nested as deep as needed.
-Before and after hooks can also
-be used in the nested example groups to only apply to the immediate enclosing
+Before and after hooks can also be used in the nested example groups to only
-example group:
+apply to the immediate enclosing example group:

 ```c++
 class Student {